uliulus/minesweeper/README.md

 ## Revealed cells

 Revealed cells dont have flags.
 A revealed-cell has information on how many neighbouring mines there are.
-Also, it tells if it has a mine or not.

 A revealed-cell example:
 { x: 8,